 What’s next for Ethereum?

 Ethereum has a team of skilled developers who are working behind the technology to constantly make it run more efficiently.
 With more dApps and smart contracts running on the network, more upgrades need to be made for it to handle the capacity.
-The Ethereum 2.0 upgrade began in December 2020 and aims to solve ongoing problems and set the network up for the future.
-Some of the problems it will solve are:
+Ethereum has undergone several upgrades over the past decade, including the Shanghai Upgrade, Pectra Upgrade and the Merge.

-• Scalability: Ethereum will introduce shard chains to spread the network’s load across 64 new chains.
-This makes it easier to run a node while keeping the hardware requirements low
+- Scalability: Ethereum will introduce shard chains to spread the network’s load across 64 new chains.
+This makes it easier to run a node while keeping the hardware requirements low.
+Additionally, several projects have built atop the Ether network to process transactions independently on a separate chain, while finalising data back on Ethereum’s main chain.
+These protocols, known as Layer 2s, have drastically improved the speed, costs and accessibility of Ethereum.

 Did You Know?

-Moving from a Proof of Work consensus mechanism to Proof of Stake will reduce the Ethereum network’s energy usage by a whopping 99.95%!
+Moving from a Proof of Work consensus mechanism to Proof of Stake reduced the Ethereum network’s energy usage by a whopping 99.95%!

 Summary